athkdev/blog/content/leetcode resources/2828 Check if a String Is an Acronym of Words.md

 ---

-# 2828.
-Check if a String Is an Acronym of Words

 Note: they say the order of the characters in the generated acronym matters, so one can’t just count frequencies.
 No need to overthink this solution, just store first letter of every `word` in `words`, and check if it’s similar to `s`.